bentlema/puppet-tutorial-pe/tutorial/03-Install-Puppet-Master.md

 ![PE Install Finished](images/PE-Install-Finished.png)

-Note:  Once the installation completes, clicking the 'Start Using Puppet Enterprise' button will ***not** work, as we are port-forwarding from a VM/Container to our localhost.
+Note:  Once the installation completes, clicking the 'Start Using Puppet Enterprise' button will **not** work, as we are port-forwarding from a VM/Container to our localhost.
+Use the link below instead.

 ---